cfaguilera20/100-days-of-code/r2-log.md

 ### R2D5 - Jan 28, 2021

 - LinkBridge - Worked on stripe to store the investments, updated some db tables to store the payment method, and to track the investment status.

+### R2D6 - Jan 29, 2021

+- LinkBridge - Redirect to My investments view, and created the Investments view template.